 - Users can collaborate on troubleshooting remote desktops and transfer files, record videos, and do much more.

 - The tool comes with dozens of pre-defined configurations including Power Management, USB Device Management, and Security Policies; it can be further extended with the help of Endpoint Security Add-on which includes vulnerability assessment, application control, device control, BitLocker Management, and browser security.

-- Software management is easy with Desktop Central – it offers templates for distribution that dictate what to install and install; it also has features for metering, license management, and blocking unauthorized software.
+- Software management is easy with Endpoint Central – it offers templates for distribution that dictate what to install and install; it also has features for metering, license management, and blocking unauthorized software.

-- Desktop Central can scan and detect missing operating system and application service packs and, in case there are any, automates the updating process.
+- Endpoint Central can scan and detect missing operating system and application service packs and, in case there are any, automates the updating process.